 - 1 tablespoon salt

-- 1 cup water IF NEEDED (see note in step 1)
+- 1 cup water IF NEEDED (see note 1 below)

-2. Traditional Cha Cha is made with green tomatoes.
-We prefer red since they are more available.
-You can also substitute Mexican tomatillo, which are generally available most of the year in large supermarkets.
+4. Traditional Cha Cha is made with green tomatoes.
+We prefer red since they are more available year round.
+You can also substitute Mexican tomatillo, which are generally available in the summer in large supermarkets.

 (on our sister sites)